Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/skeletal.rst

         Undefined symbol/value (<url>:WMA: https://reference.wolfram.com/language/ref/Undefined.html</url>)

         <dl>
-          <dt>'Undefined[]'
+          <dt>'Undefined'
           <dd>a symbol that represents a quantity with no defined value.
         </dl>

     	...
 	"""

+We use the pseudo XML ``<dt>`` and ``<dl>`` for the definition.
+Note though that we don't use the end tags: ``</dt>`` and ``</dd>`` athough we could if we wanted to.

+Notice that the word "Undefined" appers in a single quote: "'Undefined'".
+This is markup that tags "Undefined" as code.

 User-Oriented Examples
 ----------------------

-Now we get to the example portion of the docstring.
+Now we get to the final part of the docstring consists of informative examples for the Symbol which is getting defined.
 We will copy an example found in the WMA documentation for this and add an example that shows the attributes.

 .. code-block:: python